cde-ev/cdecao/readme.md

 The *room_factor* and *room_offset* for course room fitting can be specified for each course via data fields in the CdE Datenbank.
 With the command line options `--room-factor-field` and `--room-offset-field` the name of the respective fields can be specified.
-The *room_factor* field needs to be a numeric (float or integer) data field, the *room_offset* field needs to be an integer-typed data field.
+Both fields needs to be a numeric (float or integer) data field.

 ### Logging options